learning-zone/nodejs-basics/README.md

 ## Q. What are the difference between Events and Callbacks?

-Node.js is a single-threaded application, but it support concurrency via the concept of **event** and **callbacks**.
-Every API of Node.js is asynchronous and being single-threaded, they use async function calls to maintain concurrency.
-Node thread keeps an event loop and whenever a task gets completed, it fires the corresponding event which signals the event-listener function to execute.

-callback functions are called when an asynchronous function returns its result, whereas event handling works on the **observer pattern**.
-The functions that listen to events act as Observers.
-Whenever an event gets fired, its listener function starts executing.
-Node.js has multiple in-built events available through events module and EventEmitter class which are used to bind events and event-listeners
+**1. Callbacks:**

-**1. Callback**: A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.

 **Example:** synchronous callback